 Charlie Kimball is one of a number of public figures with Type 1 diabetes who have spoken out about their diabetes.
-Others include Olympic swimmer Gary Hall, Jr., 40, American Idol finalist Elliott Yamin, 36, and actresses Jean Smart, 63, and Mary Tyler Moore, 78.
+Others include Olympic swimmer Gary Hall, Jr., 42, American Idol finalist Elliott Yamin, 38, and actresses Jean Smart, 65, and the late Mary Tyler Moore.
 For non-celebs, seeing others with Type 1 diabetes in the spotlight can be inspiring.
 “It’s awesome to have someone like [football player] Jay Cutler, , Charlie Kimball, and other celebrities, because they spread awareness,” says Cherise Shockley.

 On the other side of the public awareness coin, however, are media campaigns that feature frightening imagery and imply that everyone diagnosed with diabetes will go blind or lose a limb.
 “It is awful when scary images are used to try and motivate us to take care of ourselves,” says George Simmons.
 “We deserve a positive future as a goal.
 Not trying to scare us into taking better care of ourselves.
 It doesn’t work for me at all.”